bbauska/LFS171x/README.md

     We hope you go on to address some of these challenges and contribute to building a secure digital future!

 ### Standards

 Since we are still witnessing the early days of blockchain technology, there is very little agreement on standards in the developer and business community, as of yet.
 Standards are key in ensuring interoperability and avoiding risks associated with a fragmented ecosystem.
 Standards are critical not just for the distributed ledger itself, but also for supporting services, like identity, privacy, and data governance.
 Furthermore, the management of keys, as well as protocols and standards around key loss and theft, will be critical (Deshpande, Stewart, Lepetit, & Gunashekar, 2017).
 As a result, the International Organization for Standardization for Blockchain and Distributed Ledger Technologies was established in 2016 and has defined areas for future standardization work (Clare Naden, 2017).
 More about the ISO/TC 307 technical committee can be found at the ISO/TC 307 website.

 ### Regulation

 The lack of regulation around transactions on the blockchain creates an environment of uncertainty for all players.
 Highly regulated industries like financial services are treading carefully in the DLT space.
 The Securities and Exchange Commission of the United States has clarified its stance on Initial Coin Offerings (ICOs) in 2017.
 The Chinese government has, in fact, banned all ICOs, while 60 major ICO platforms are being investigated (Saheli Roy Choudhury, 2017).
 Similarly, there are no regulatory guidelines governing smart contracts, causing much anxiety among various players like lawyers, regulators, programmers, and businesses.
 The lack of regulatory guidelines, along with a lack of industry standards, exacerbates hindrances to rapid adoption of DLT.

 ### Lack of Know-How

 The lack of know-how (and know-whom and know-where) around distributed ledger technologies and the availability of experts in the area is a major challenge in the adoption of distributed ledger technologies.
 While there has been an exponential increase in the interest around 'blockchain', as indicated in the figure below, there is a huge lag of technical talent in the space.
 In fact, the origin of this course stems from the need to address this gap in know-how.

 ### Blockchain Search Volume

 Retrieved from https://coin.dance/stats/blockchain on November 6, 2020
 Jobs in the blockchain development space are among the top 20 fastest growing, and the number of positions available increased over 200% in 2018 over those available the previous year.
 However, there is not a large enough pool of qualified blockchain developers, and this is a major concern.
 The emergence of more and more blockchain training courses and certifications is aiming to slowly close this gap.

-### <a id="ch2a"></a>Chapter 2 - Introduction to Hyperledger
+### Chapter 2 - Introduction to Hyperledger

 This chapter provides an overview of Hyperledger, a collaborative project hosted by The Linux Foundation that is focused on business blockchain technologies.
 It also provides a brief introduction to the projects advanced under the Hyperledger greenhouse, as of November 2020.

 ### Learning Objectives

 By the end of this chapter, you should be able to:

 *   Explain the differences between Hyperledger and permissionless blockchain technologies.
 *   Discuss how Hyperledger leverages open standards and open governance to support business solutions.
 *   Define what a project is according to the Hyperledger documentation.
 *   Discuss the project lifecycle process adopted by Hyperledger, and the five possible states.

 ### Hyperledger (Navroop Sahdev)

 Hyperledger is an open source effort created to advance cross-industry blockchain technologies.
 It's a global collaboration hosted by The Linux Foundation that encompasses various industries and organizations worldwide.
 You may think of Hyperledger as an operating system for marketplaces, data sharing networks, microcurrencies, and decentralized digital communities.